Rushcliffe blue bins - What's allowed and what's not

 BUT

-• No shredded or tissue paper, paper towels or handkerchiefs, as it clogs the machinery at the recycling facility.
-No, shredded paper can't go inside cereal boxes - useful in a wormery though, see our Green Bin page.
+• No shredded paper, tissue paper, paper towels or handkerchiefs, as it clogs the machinery at the recycling facility.
+No, shredded paper cannot go inside cereal boxes.
+It is useful in a wormery though, see our Green Bin page.
 Or turn it into briquets for a chimenea or wood-burner.

 • No foil/glittery wrapping paper.
 Post office stocks brown paper and cardboard labels, which are recyclable.